alexch/codelikethis/public/lessons/tricks_of_the_trade/modern_debugging.md

 Copy / paste / tweak is not ideal, but it is acceptable...

-...**with these caveats:**
+... **with these caveats:**

   * you must have unit tests, to prove that the code
     * (a) does what you want
     * (b) doesn't do anything you *don't* want
   * you should refactor the code after you get it to work
-  * you must at least try to understand it, or mark (with a code comment or commit message) what parts of the code you don't understand
+  * you must at least try to understand it, then mark (with a code comment or commit message) what parts of the code you don't understand
   * you should put a code comment with a link to the Stack Overflow answer, so future coders (including you!) can learn more about how it works and why it was needed

+# Write a Failing Test

+When a user reports a bug, the first thing to do is to write a test that exposes the bug, then run it and watch it fail.

+This assures that you have *actually* identified the cause of the bug, and that once you think it's fixed, it's *actually* fixed.

+# In-Browser Debugging

+Web Browsers have some very good tools to help you inspect the state of your app, including

+  * JS console
+  * inspect DOM / CSS
+  * network access logs and graphs

+(These tools are useful, but you still need to ask and answer all the debugging questions yourself.)